nabhanh/Weather-App-Flutter/README.md

-#Weather app made using OpenWeather API and the http pakcage
+#Weather app made using OpenWeather API and the http package